gdcc/pyDataverse/CONTRIBUTING.rst

-There is one exception: If you want to suggest a change the the docs in the folder ``src/pyDataverse/doc/`` (e. g. fix a typo in :ref:`User Guide - Basic Usage <user_basic-usage>`), you can also pull to ``upstream/master``.
+There is one exception: If you want to suggest a change to the docs in the folder ``src/pyDataverse/docs/`` (e. g. fix a typo in :ref:`User Guide - Basic Usage <user_basic-usage>`), you can also pull to ``upstream/master``.
 This means, you have also to branch-off from the ``master`` branch.